hakerdefo/zola-blog/content/dead-rat.md

 Your pretty face seem to be smiling every time you see me cry.
 Or is it just another mysterious way of saying that you love me?

 Oh, how I wish I could break your heart!
-I want to leave you but I also want to see you die slowly, each & everyday!
+I want to leave you, but I also want to see you die slowly, each & every day!
 I really do!

 Oh, how I wish I could comb your long raven black hair all day and all night long!

 Why don't you rip me off, tear me apart and eat me inside out?
-Do it babe, cause you want it.
+Do it, babe, because you want it.

 Oh, you beautiful creature with a blood stained knife in your hand, please show no mercy on my body and soul!
 Oh, you beautiful creature!